Logan Institute of Religion

 The Logan Institute of Religion is the largest institute of religion in the world, and the oldest in Utah.
 This facility is operated by the Church of Jesus Christ of Latter-day Saints (LDS Church).
 It is located in Logan, Utah, adjacent to the campus of Utah State University (USU).
-The institute provides religion classes to young adults age 18-30, serves as a meetinghouse for local congregations, and sponsors activities for young adults.
+The institute provides religion classes to young adults aged 18-30, serves as a meetinghouse for local congregations, and sponsors activities for young adults.

 History

-Building Construction
+Original building construction

 The Logan Institute was first opened in 1929, and has since been expanded with five additions.
 This has led to the building-block feel as different sections were added over time.